clash-lang/clash-compiler/CODE_OF_CONDUCT.md

 # Guidelines for Respectful Communication

-As members of a Haskell Foundation affiliated project, we commit ourselves to a high standard of public behaviour.
+As members of a Haskell Foundation affiliated project, we commit ourselves to a high standard of public behaviour and we expect the same of participants on the project-related public forums.
 We have one over-arching rule:

     We strive to treat every person with respect.